 Study reveals scope of the problem

 Lee co-led a national study analyzing 20 years of data on fireworks-related eye injuries.
-The research found an estimated 41,700 emergency department visits nationwide tied to fireworks-related eye trauma.
+The research found an estimated 41,700 emergency department visits nationwide were tied to fireworks-related eye trauma.

 The findings paint a particularly concerning picture for younger Americans.
-Nearly two-thirds of those injuries occurred in individuals under 18, with children ages 6 to 11 identified as an especially vulnerable group.
+Nearly two-thirds of those injuries were in individuals under 18, with children ages 6 to 11 identified as an especially vulnerable group.
 Boys were disproportionately affected, accounting for roughly three in four cases reported.

 5 tips to prevent fireworks eye injuries

 Lee says most fireworks-related eye injuries can be avoided with a few simple precautions.
-Here are his five tips heading into the holiday weekend:

 - Supervise children at all times around fireworks